eshifrin/iris_project/README.md

 ## Contributing

-If you'd like to contribute to this repo, please feel free to submit a pull request.
+If you'd like to contribute to this repo, here are all th steps you need to get started.

-## Requirements

-- Node 6.4.x
-- Redis 2.6.x
-- Postgresql 9.1.x
-- etc
-- etc

-## Getting Started
 ### Installing Dependencies

 From within the root directory: